wp-plugins/filtr8-magazine/readme.txt

 1. Sign up for [Filtr8](http://filtr8.com/discover/signup.php "Sign up for Filtr8"), create your Newsroom feed and publish some items
 1. Install and activate Filtr8 Magazine plugin on your WordPress Plugins page
-1. Grab the shortcut code for your magazine from your Filtr8 Newsroom using the "Magazine" button
+1. Grab the shortcut code for your magazine from your Filtr8 Newsroom using the "Magazine" button (see Screenshots for illustration)
-1. Add shortcode to your page
+1. Add shortcode to your page (see Screenshots for illustration)

 == Changelog ==